joelevi/joelevi/README.md

 # 💫 [About Me](https://JoeLevi.com):
-Hi there 👋.
+👋Hi there!
 I'm a a cross-discipline, multi-dimensional problem solver who thinks outside the box — but within reality™.
 Pleased to make your acquaintance!

 🔭 I’m Currently Working On:
   - Writing Books: [Author Profile](https://amzn.to/41l353a)